upclinux/upclinux.github.io/_posts/2015-07-19-dual-screens.markdown

 ### Install VNC Server

 The answer to the first question is `VNC`.
-Install tightvncserver because it can start a new session:
+It can start a new session:

-	sudo yum install tightvncserver
+	sudo yum install tigervnc-server

 Then open `~/.vnc/xstartup`, modify the last line `twm &` to your own desktop environment (for example, `startxfce4 &` or `mate-session &`).